icehrm/icehrm.github.io/_docs/documents.md

 ### Document Types

-This tab is used to define various documents relevant to your organization.
+Document Types tab is used to define various documents relevant to your organization.
 The employees are able to upload documents under these categories.

 ### Expire Notifications